laoutaris/privacy-policy/Privacy Policy for Fashion Tools.md

 We do not sell, trade, or rent your personal information to third parties.
 We may share information only in the following circumstances:

 - **Service Providers**: We may work with third-party providers (e.g., analytics services) to process anonymized usage data.
-These providers are bound by confidentiality agreements and are not permitted to use your data for other purposes.
+Confidentiality agreements bind these providers, who cannot use your data for other purposes.
-- **Legal Requirements**: We may disclose information if required by law, such as in response to a court order or government request.
+- **Legal Requirements**: We may disclose the information if the law requires, such as in response to a court order or government request.
-- **App Updates**: Translation data (Version 1.0.6) and tool-specific locales (Version 1.0.7) may be processed by third-party language services to support multilingual functionality, but no personal data is shared in this process.
+- **App Updates**: Third-party language services may process translation data (Version 1.0.6) and tool-specific locales (Version 1.0.7) to support multilingual functionality.
+However, no personal data is shared in this process.

 ---

 ## 5. Security of Your Information

 We take reasonable measures to protect your information from unauthorized access, loss, or misuse.
 However, no method of data storage is 100% secure.
-Since most data (e.g., measurements) is stored locally on your device, your device’s security settings play a key role in protecting your information.
+Since most data (e.g., measurements) is stored locally on your device, your device's security settings play a key role in protecting your information.

 ---

 ## 6. Third-Party Links and Services

-Fashion Tools does not currently include external links or integrations (e.g., to brand size charts).
+Fashion Tools does not include external links or integrations (e.g., to brand size charts).
 If such features are added in the future, we will update this policy to reflect how third-party interactions affect your privacy.

 ---

-## 7. Children’s Privacy
+## 7. CChildren'sPrivacy

 Fashion Tools is not intended for use by children under the age of 13.
 We do not knowingly collect personal information from children under 13.
-If we become aware that such information has been collected, we will take steps to delete it promptly.
+If we happen to know that such information has been collected, we will take steps to delete it as soon as possible.

 ---

 ## 8. Your Choices

-- **Measurements**: You can choose not to input measurements or delete them from your device at any time.
+- **Measurements**: You can choose not to input or delete measurements from your device anytime.
-- **Preferences**: You can change your language and theme settings within the app at any time.
+- **Preferences**: You can change your language and theme settings within the app anytime.
-- **Uninstall**: If you no longer wish to use Fashion Tools, uninstalling the app will remove all locally stored data.
+- **Uninstall**: Uninstalling the app will remove all locally stored data if you no longer wish to use Fashion Tools.

 ---

 ## 9. Changes to This Privacy Policy

-We may update this Privacy Policy from time to time to reflect changes in the app’s features (e.g., new tools added in Version 1.0.5) or legal requirements.
-The updated policy will be posted within the app, and the "Effective Date" at the top will be revised.
-We encourage you to review this policy periodically.
+We may update this Privacy Policy occasionally to reflect changes in the features (e.g., new tools added in Version 1.0.5) or legal requirements.
+The updated policy will be posted within the app, and the Effective Date at the top will be revised.
+We'd like to encourage you to review this policy periodically.

 ---

 ## 10. Contact Us

-If you have questions or concerns about this Privacy Policy or how we handle your information, please contact us at:
+If you have questions or concerns about this Privacy Policy or how we handle your information, please get in touch with us at:

 **Email**: [support@laoutaris.com](mailto:support@laoutaris.com)